 New owners need to be planning to keep the pup as a live-in housepet, have a yard with a secure conventional fence (not invisible), provide a responsible adult for middle of the day care to at least 6 months of age, have a way to confine the pup during the day that does not include crating (crating overnight and for travel is OK), and be looking forward to continuing the pup's socialization and exercise program and to motivational obedience training.
 Karen Pryor's "Don't Shoot The Dog" and Jean Donaldson's "The Culture Clash" are essential reading.
 Other books worth reading are "The Complete Idiot's Guide to Positive Dog Training" and Pat Miller's " The Power of Positive Dog Training".�

 Pick-up is in person; no shipping.
 No dogs sold for breeding.
 Each pup leaves with an information package that includes a written contract with health warranties, photos of mum and dad, pedigree data including health screenings, health history for the pup, vaccination information and advice, management information and advice (especially for optimal hip development), as well as training tips for the young pup.
 New owners are encouraged to ask questions, before and after purchase.

-New pups expected in August, ready to leave mid October.
-Both parents have OFA excellent hips, grandparents and greatgrandparents have excellent or good OFA hip ratings.
+New pups expected in early Oct 2014 will be ready to start leaving for new homes late November.
+Parents, grandparents and greatgrandparents have excellent or good OFA hip ratings.